LEGreen1984/logstash/README.md

 ABOUT THIS COOKBOOK

-This cookbook was designed to provision and test the environment for Logstasht, replacing the default yaml file with one in templates.
+This cookbook was designed to provision and test the environment for Logstash, replacing the default yaml file with one in templates.

 TO TEST